cdcharlebois/Sticky/README.md

 ### Known Limitations

 - the page layout must be a scroll container set to **Full Widget** scroll behavior, otherwise the widget will do nothing :sob:
+- the widget must be placed as a sibling of the element to pin

 ###### Based on the Mendix Widget Boilerplate